Trump blasts Mueller probe as ‘attack on our country’

-WASHINGTON — President Donald Trump branded special counsel Robert Mueller’s probe into Russian election meddling “an attack on our country” Monday, escalating his criticism of the yearlong investigation after federal authorities raided the offices of his personal attorney.
+WASHINGTON (AP) — The special counsel’s Russia investigation is not only a political witch hunt but “an attack on our country,” President Donald Trump complained Monday, exhibiting mounting concern about the yearlong probe after federal authorities raided the offices of his personal attorney.
+“We’ll see,” he said, when asked if he might fire counsel Robert Mueller.

-Agents on Monday seized records from the offices of longtime Trump attorney and fixer Michael Cohen, on topics including a $130,000 payment made to a porn actress who says she had sex with Trump more than a decade ago.
-Hours later, flanked by the nation’s top military brass, Trump unleashed his sharpest invective against the sweeping investigation to date, calling the search “a disgrace.”
+Trump let loose after federal agents pierced the protective bubble around him, seizing records from the offices of longtime Trump attorney Michael Cohen, on topics including a $130,000 payment made to a porn actress who says she had sex with Trump more than a decade ago.

-“It’s an attack on our country in a true sense,” Trump said.
-“It’s an attack on what we all stand for.”
+Cohen has been an ardent defender in Trump’s business, personal and political affairs for more than a decade, and the probe’s expansion into the president’s inner circle left him fuming.

-He added it marked a “whole new level of unfairness” by Mueller and his team.
+Trump unleashed his sharpest invective to date against the sweeping investigation, calling the Monday search “a disgrace.”

 Most Read Nation & World Stories